reciprocalreviews/reciprocalapp/CONTRIBUTING.md

 The key tools for local development are:

 - Vite: run `npm run dev` to launch the Vite local development server, and test at the localhost address provided.
+- Svelte check: run `npm run check`, which will report TypeScript and Svelte errors.
 - Supabase: run `npm run db` to start the Supabase database locally.
 This will require installation of a Docker client.
 - vitest: run `npm run test:unit` to run unit tests during development.
 - Playright: run `npm run test:integration` to run integration tests on demand.